VCharatsidis/Genetic-Algorithm-Sudoku-Solver/README.md

 Mutation: The mutation is done by swaping 2 elements in one of the rows.
 Of course i do not swap fixed elements.
 A good mutation rate is 15%

+The easy sudoku is solved pretty fast.
+The hard sudoku is not solved.
-So far the best result achieved is 2 errors.
+So far the best result in the hard sudoku is 2 errors.
 So 2 missing values in all columns and container boxes.